Meditation for Business Leaders

 Leadership mindfulness practice before meetings

-Can leaders meditate before a meeting?
-Yes, a 60-second breath practice can help a leader arrive before speaking, listening, or making a request of the room.
+Can leaders meditate before a high-stakes conversation?
+Yes.
+A brief breath practice can help a leader arrive before speaking, listening, or making a request.
+Even 60 seconds beside a hospital clipboard, with the air conditioner hum in the background, can create enough space to respond more deliberately.

 Do not make group meditation mandatory.
 People have different comfort levels, beliefs, histories, and deadlines.
 A non-forced pause can support presence; a performative ritual can create pressure.
 Leaders who want role-specific guidance may also compare meditation for managers when the focus is team-level communication.